ZoneMinder/zmeventnotification/ISSUE_TEMPLATE.md

 Describe in detail.
 If its a bug, please describe what is happening, what should happen and how to reproduce if its not obvious

 **Debug Logs** (if applicable)

+**Important**: Please post DEBUG logs NOT INF logs.
+Instructions on how to enable debug logs are posted <a href='https://zmeventnotification.readthedocs.io/en/latest/guides/es_faq.html#logging'>HERE</a>

 ```

 <insert debug logs here, please make sure they are within the ``` quotes so they are formatted properly>